Boundray Supply Prima System backpack review

 The bag seems to tapper at the top making the top opening smaller than the rest of the bag.
 This can make it difficult to get bigger items in and out of the top or to find things.
 This has not been a big issue for me.

 Internally is a mesh pouch, a zippered pocket, and a large elastic pouch.
-Attached to the side quick access pocket is an rfid blocking pocket.
+Attached to the side quick access pocket is an rfid blocking pocket which can aslo be accessed internally.
 I enjoy the simplicity of these pockets.
 I use the zippered pocket for first aid type items, the mesh pocket for my bicycle gloves, and the elastic pouch for to seperate clothing like hats or scarfs.
-The mesh and large elastic pocket cqn be accessed through the top opening but because of how I load the zippered pocket I need to unzip the bag to access it.
+The mesh and large elastic pocket can easily be accessed by reaching in through the top without looking making this great for quick access items.
 It is nice having these pockets to separate items in the large cavernous main compartment.

-Behind the main storage pouch is a zippered pocket which includes a laptop sleeve covered in what Boundary calls nywool, a soft and very nice feeling material, and a document pocket where the field notes case clips into.
+Behind the main storage pouch is a zippered pocket which includes a laptop sleeve covered in what Boundary calls Nywool, a soft and very nice feeling material, and a document pocket where the field notes case clips into.
 The laptop sleeve is suspended about a half an inch off the bottom and is well padded.
 These pockets do not fit much and if I was a student I would need to use the main compartment for text books and binders.
 Since all I need for work is my Ipad and some folders, this pocket provides me with amble storage.
+When traveling i keep my iPad in the laptop sleeve and my Nintendo Switch in the document sleeve.

-Lastly, the quick access pocket, located on the top flap of the backpack, encompasses a large pocket and an additional magnetically closing pouch lined with nywool.
-I keep my charger, wired headphones, and micro fiber cloth in here.
+Lastly, the quick access pocket, located on the top flap of the backpack, encompasses a large pocket and inside the pocket an additional magnetically closing pouch lined with Nywool.
+I keep my charger, wired headphones, and micro fiber cloth in the smaller magnetic Nywool pocket and my dual usb charger, lightning, and usb c cables in the larger compartment.
 The included, and nicely made, key ring attaches on the inside of this pocket.
 I love a good quick access pocket and this dual compartment access pocket is a nice touch.

 What must be understood is this pocket interferes with the closing of the main compartment if both are full.
 When unfolded the main compartment looks big but it can only really be filled up to where the quick access pocket starts.
-This is not a big deal as its still enough space to store enough stuff for a week long winter trip.
+This is not a big deal as its still large enough for me to store clothing for a week long winter trip.

 What is not seen